 ****END OF SPOILERS****

 Going into DanMachi, all I expected to get out of it was easy-to-consume entertainment, and that's precisely what I got.
-Because of its simplistic story and surface-deep depiction, I never felt frustrated watching it since the show never gave me a reason to care, to begin with.
+Because of its simplistic story and surface-level depiction, I never felt frustrated watching it since the show never gave me a reason to care, to begin with.

 Do you like cosplay?
 Do you like sexy asian cosplayers?
 Then come on in friend, because a glorious bonanza of images awaits you featuring fan favorites from Macross F, Re:Zero, One Piece, Pokemon and many more.